wowless/wowless/README.md

 A headless WoW client Lua and FrameXML interpreter.
 Intended for addon testing.

+Wowless is still pre-alpha.
+If you're interested in Wowless development, join the Discord at <https://discord.gg/rTwWcfJXuz>.

 Development is easiest with VSCode and Docker.
 Use `Clone Repository in Container Volume...`, select this repository to clone, and then watch as VSCode builds a container and installs all necessary dependencies.